aollin/racechrono-ble-diy-device/README.md

 1 | Monitor ID

 #### Payload out-of-sequence
 Payloads were received by the RaceChrono app out-of-sequence, please retry.

+Only for command "Add incomplete" and "Add complete".

 byte index | description
 ----------- | ----------------------------------